gboehl/dynare/doc/manual/source/the-model-file.rst

     ``<<M_.fname>>_latex_parameters.tex.`` The command writes the
     values of the parameters currently stored.
-Thus, if parameters are set or changed in the steady state computation, the command should be called after a steady-command to make sure the parameters were correctly updated.
+Thus, if parameters are set or changed in the steady state computation, the command should be called after a ``steady`` command to make sure the parameters were correctly updated.
 The long names can be used to add parameter descriptions.
 Requires the following LaTeX packages:
     ``longtable, booktabs``.